Duckieray/TCG_CustomTextureReplacer/README.md

             }
           ]
         }
-      ]
+      ],
+      "card": {
+        "displayName": "Armored Counter",
+        "aliases": ["CounterMesh"],
+        "description": "Premium countertop imported from Gotham."
       }
+    }
   ]
 }
 ```

 - `textureFolders` registers additional directories (relative to the JSON) that should be scanned exactly like the regular `CustomTextures` folders.
-Drop PNGs there and they will auto-reload and participate in the global texture replacement pipeline.
+Drop PNGs there and they will auto-reload and participate in the global texture pipeline.
 - `target` matches the original mesh name listed in `MeshesList.txt`.
 - `bundle` is resolved relative to the JSON file (or any watched `CustomTextures` folder / plugin root).
 Supply the full file name of the asset bundle you exported.
 - `mesh` is the asset name inside the bundle.
 The loader instantiates it and reuses it for all matching components.
 Leave it blank to let the loader auto-select the most likely mesh (see below).
 - `applyToMeshFilters`, `applyToSkinnedMeshRenderers`, and `applyToMeshColliders` control where the override runs.
 They default to `true`, `true`, and `false` respectively.
 - `materials` is optional.
 Each entry replaces a renderer material slot (`slot` index) with a material loaded from either the same bundle or a per-entry `bundle`.
 If you omit `materials`, the loader auto-selects the first materials inside the bundle (guided by optional `materialHints`).
 - `textures` (optional) lets you point a material property at a PNG on disk.
 The plugin loads the texture, applies wrap/filter/aniso overrides, and assigns it to the instantiated material - perfect for meshes that expect new texture assets outside of the bundle.
+- `card` (optional) mirrors `CardOverrides.json`.
+Supply `displayName`, `aliases`, `description`, etc., and the store/price UI will adopt those values whenever that mesh is shown.

 The plugin watches the JSON file, every referenced bundle, and any registered texture folders.
 Updating any of them schedules a reload.
 Press F10 or create `MeshesList.dump.now` to rebuild `MeshesList.txt` when you need to confirm original names.